shawn-sandy/dana-v2/src/pages/posts/post-1.md

 ## What's next

+I plan to keep learning Astro and share what I build here.
+There is more to come soon.
 I will finish the Astro tutorial, and then keep adding more posts.
 Watch this space for more to come.

+Astro is an exciting new web framework that makes building websites fast, fun and approachable.
+It lets you write your site in components using familiar web languages like HTML, CSS and JavaScript.
+Astro removes much of the complexity of traditional web development by handling things like server-side rendering, bundling and optimizations for you.
+This allows you to focus on creating amazing user experiences instead of configuring build tools.
+With Astro's excellent documentation and active community, it's easy to get started building your next project.
+Give Astro a try if you want a simpler way to craft beautiful, lightning-fast websites!
+Unfortunately, there is no content provided between the